meyfa/group-items/README.md

 `.asObject()`

 collects into a JavaScript `Object`.
 You can find an example for this above.
+Note that due to the nature of JavaScript objects, only values of type `string`, `number` or `symbol` will be included in the result.

 `.asTuples()`

-collects into an array of 2-tuples, i.e. an array of the following form:
+collects into an array of 2-tuples, i.e., an array of the following form:

 ```js
 [